MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/anomaly-detection-policy.md

 **Multiple failed login attempts**
 - This detection identifies users that failed multiple login attempts in a single session with respect to the baseline learned, which could indicate on a breach attempt.

+**Data exfiltration to unsanctioned apps**
+- This policy is automatically enabled to alert you when a user or IP address uses an app that is not sanctioned to perform an activity that resembles an attempt to exfiltrate information from your organization.

+**Multiple delete VM activities**
+- This policy profiles your environment and triggers alerts when users delete multiple VMs in a single session, relative to the baseline in your organization.
+This might indicate an attempted breach.

 ## Enable automated governance<a name="adp-automated-gov"></a>